Last updated: July 2026 | By Terra Advisory Services

 If your business is managing wider compliance obligations, our Singapore corporate compliance guide explains the broader filing and governance framework.

-ACRA Registered Filing Agent vs Corporate Secretary: What's the Difference?
+ACRA Registered Corporate Service Provider vs Corporate Secretary: What's the Difference?

-Many business owners confuse a filing agent with a corporate secretary.
+Many business owners confuse a CSP with a corporate secretary.
 While the services often overlap, they are not identical.
+For a full breakdown of the distinction and how both roles support your business, see our corporate secretarial services page.

 |---|---|---|